offthegridcoders/henry/README.md

 `gulp build`
 >This does the same as above, but also minifies images and doesn't watch.
 Used for when you are ready to deploy your code.

+`gulp new --template <template name>`
+>This creates a directory inside templates folder with an index.html file inside
+>example: gulp new --template about

+`gulp new --dir <dir name>`
+>This creates a directory inside /src folder
+>example: gulp new --dir assets/logos/

+`gulp new --scss <scss folder name>`
+>This creates a directory inside /scss folder with an _index.scss file inside
+>example: gulp new --scss modules/navbar/

 ##### Structure
 - `/src`: folder where you make changes
   + `/assets`: all your images, videos, etc...